conjurer-rich/user-needs-mapping/_pages/home.md

   - alt: "Find out how we can help"
     title: "Find out how we can help"
     image_path: "/assets/images/people-stock/pexels-fauxels-3183150.jpg"
-    excerpt: "Collaborative sessions to expose misalignment and identify improvement opportunities.
+    excerpt: "Collaborative sessions to expose misalignment and identify improvement opportunities."

-    "
     url: "/team-topologies-applied#workshops"
     btn_class: "btn--secondary"
     btn_label: "Read more"